MikkelVembye/POMADE/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# POMADE: POwer for Meta-Analysis of Dependent Effects
+# POMADE: Power Approximation for the Overall Average Effect in Meta-Analysis with Dependent Effects

 <!-- badges: start -->